mwmlln/shinju_select/README.md

     <img src="static/documentation/ss/footer_ss.png" width="500">

-    Consistent footer is present in all pages within the site which includes links to conmany info, delivery info and contact us page.
+    Consistent footer is present in all pages within the site which includes links to company info, delivery info and contact us page.
 Also present in the footer are signup to newsletter and link to the company's Facebook page.

 #### Pages